-A VIS paper typically falls into one of five categories: technique, system, design study, evaluation, or model.
+A visualization research paper typically falls into one of five categories: technique, system, application/design study, evaluation, or theory/model.
 We briefly discuss these categories below.
 Although your main paper type has to be specified during the paper submission process, papers can include elements of more than one of these categories.
-Please see "Process and Pitfalls in Writing Information Visualization Research Papers" by Tamara Munzner for more detailed discussion on how to write a successful InfoVis paper.
+Please see "Process and Pitfalls in Writing Information Visualization Research Papers" by Tamara Munzner for a more detailed discussion.